Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Densely Guided Knowledge Distillation using Teacher Assistants

 \subsection{Proposed Method}

-When the teacher’s performance is good, the student can be guided to good performance by KD ~\cite{Quishan2020}.
-However, when the gap between student and teacher is large in terms of the size of the weight parameter or the number of layers, the best teacher does not always guide the student properly ~\cite{JangHyun2019}.
-To solve this problem, TAKD~\cite{TAKD2020} was proposed using intermediate-size networks, for example, a TA, to fill the gap between teachers and students.
-TAKD improved the student learning efficiency by deploying a TA between teachers and students.

-However, TAs are smarter than the students, but worse than the teacher; this eventually becomes an obstacle to further student learning because there is no wayout from error avalanche problem.
-Thus, in previous works, a trade-off had to be reached between performance and capacity: a good teacher is necessary for achieving better performance of the student network, but most good teacher networks have many parameters, which creates a capacity gap with the students at the same time; this was a contradiction.
+When the teacher’s performance is good, the main purpose of KD is basically a trial to guide the student knowledge at a level close to that of a teacher.
+However, when the gap between a student and a teacher is large in terms of the size of weight parameter or the number of layers, the best teacher does not always guide the student properly ~\cite{JangHyun2019}.
+To solve this problem, TAKD~\cite{TAKD2020} was proposed using intermediate-sized networks such as a TA to bridge the large gap between a teacher and a student.
+TAKD improved the student learning efficiency by sequentially deploying the TAs from the teacher to the student.
+However, TAs are smarter than the student but worse than the teacher; this eventually becomes an obstacle to further student learning due to the limited knowledge of TAs.
+In the end, for teaching the student well, we need a smart teacher but it is a contradiction that most of good teacher networks have many parameters, which creates a network gap with the student at the same time.

-In this paper, to overcome this contradiction and achieve better performance of a shallow student network, we propose densely guided knowledge distillation using multiple TAs.
-As shown in Figure~\ref{fig:02}, we make use of the whole distilled knowledge from intermediate-sized TA and the teacher for teaching the student network.
+\textbf{Densely Guided Knowledge Distillation:} In this paper, to overcome this contradiction and achieve better performance of a shallow student network, we propose densely guided knowledge distillation using multiple TAs which are trained sequentially.
+As shown in Figure~\ref{fig:02}, we make use of the distilled knowledge from intermediate-sized TAs and the teacher for teaching the student network.
 Moreover, this densely connected distillation form is also used when teaching TAs.
-Note that when designing the proposed training framework for KD, the underlying idea is similar to that of DenseNet~\cite{DenseNet} which is a well-known CNN architecture for classification task.
+Note that when designing the proposed training framework for KD, the underlying idea came from DenseNet~\cite{DenseNet} which is a densely connected residual network architecture for a classification task.

 We can use several distillation losses between the assistant models and the student.
-For easy understanding, if there are two TA models, $A_1$ and $A_2$, the loss of each TA, respectively, can be written as follows:
+For easy understanding, if there are two TA models $A_1$ and $A_2$ with the teacher model $T$, the loss of each TA can be written as follows:

 where the right arrow at the subscript indicates the teaching direction.
-The student's loss is finally derived as follows:
+The student's loss $L_S$ is finally derived as follows:

 where we guide the student network using the distilled knowledge from two TAs and a teacher.
 Equation (\ref{eq:05}) can be expressed in the same form as equation (\ref{eq:03}) as follows: